florentphilippe/LAY/README.md

 # LAY - Look After Yourself
-Remember every single medecine you have to take in the day his always a tricky thing.
+To remember every single medecine you have to take in the day his always a tricky thing.
-LAY is going to remember every medecine you have to take in the day for you !
+LAY is going to remember every drug you have to take in the day for you !

 This app is available only for Android.